-Applying for an Attestatie de vita (certificate of life) in the Netherlands
+Applying for an Attestatie de vita (Certificate of life) in the Netherlands

-This is how it works in your (future) place of residence
+This is how it works for you

-Your (future) place of residence falls under the Municipality of Nunspeet.
+Your (future) place of residence falls under:

-Municipality of Nunspeet: Applying for an Attestatie de vita (certificate of life)
+Municipality of Nunspeet: Applying for an Attestatie de vita (Certificate of life)

 You request an Attestation de vita if a foreign organization needs proof that you are alive.
 Make an appointment for this.
 You request this in person so that the civil registrar can establish that you are alive at the time the document is drawn up.